webxdc/website/src-docs/spec/joinRealtimeSession.md

 with methods for listening and sending data as well as leaving the channel.
 Per-app realtime channels are:

-- **private**: No one outside the chat can participate in realtime channels.
+- **private**: no one outside the chat can participate in realtime channels.

 - **isolated**: apps can not participate in realtime channels of other apps.